wenbenz/bootstrap5-creative-jekyll/_posts/2023-01-17-raspberry-pi.md

 ## I love pi!

 I really didn't expect to go down this rabbit hole of pi projects, but it really has been a great learning experience and produced some useful results.
 There's likely more pi projects to come.
-Thank you megacorporation who shall not be named for sending me down this road, and thank you for reading.